With The Night Mail

 Chapbook.
 FXL (colour)

-The advertisements can be found in most editions of the story, but there are some minor variations in typography.
+The advertisements can be found in later editions of the story, but there are some minor variations in typography.
 These .GIF files show the original published layout:

 Miscellaneous - Wants - Bee-Line Bookshop